 What is the process?

-If you have several forms requiring completion, please present them all at once and ask the receptionist if bringing them as a ‘job lot’ can reduce the price.
+If you have several forms requiring completion, please present them all at once and ask the Care Navigator if bringing them as a ‘job lot’ can reduce the price.

 The following policy is followed for any requests by patients for a sick note around the time of a school or university examination: